caitlincoffey/Movement-Synthesizer/algorithms.md

 For the X axis, the base note is determined by finding the remainder of the index selected for the music note divided by 12 (`mod(music_note_index, 12)`), and setting all values where the base note is 0 to 12, to ensure compatibility with MATLAB's indexing.
 After an initial base note has been selected, the next frequency is selected by first matching the frequency to the closest octave value of the base note, then allowing it to either remain as is, increase by 5 notes, or decrease by 5 notes.

-For the Y and Z axes, the frequencies are matched to the closest value for all octaves of three different notes.
-Those are determined by the chord selection process below and are based off of the corresponding X base note.
+For the y and z axes, the frequencies are matched to the closest value for all octaves of three different notes.
+Those are determined by the chord selection process below and are based off of the corresponding x base note.

 If you want to look more at the music theory behind the frequencies of Western music and the pitch tuning algorithm, please read more [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).